 The course focuses on:

 To check your level, you will need to take the Babel placement test.
 This test consists of two parts: multiple choice questions and writing tasks.
 A teacher will assess your language skills.
 On the basis of your test result, you will be advised on a suitable course.
-Please keep in mind that it can take up to 5 working days to assess your language level.
+If you have taken the placement test and your level matches, Babel will accept your application and you will receive an invoice.

 Aim of the course